oybekg/stock-analysis/README.md

 **Advantages of the original and refactored VBA script**

 The original VBA script allowed us to analyze the data for the total daily volume and yearly return for each stock.
-The main advantages of refactoring that VBA code was shorter data processing time and decreased memory size.
+The main advantages of refactoring that VBA code were shorter data processing time and decreased memory size.
 Refer to the screenshots below to see the difference in the run time before and after refactoring of the code.

 **Disadvantages of the original and refactored VBA script**